How do I take pancreatic enzyme replacement therapy?

 • You don’t need to take the capsules if you are not eating or drinking.
 They only work when taken with food.

-There are some foods and drinks that you do not need to take enzymes with.
-These include:
+There are some foods and drinks that you do not need to take PERT with

 • drinks with only a splash of milk (including tea or coffee)